herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/Modules/Cache System/Arhitecture/AngleSharp.LayoutEngine Caching Architecture.md

 - **Concurrent Computation**: Layout computations can happen concurrently
 - **Read/Write Splitting**: Multiple reads with coordinated writes

-## 6. Integration with Document Lifecycle
+## 6. Integration with LifecycleSystem

-The caching system integrates with the Document Lifecycle module:
+The caching system integrates with the LifecycleSystem:

 - **Mutation Observation**: Integration with mutation detection system
 - **Invalidation Coordination**: Coordinate with InvalidationManager